EnterpriseDB/repmgr/README.md

 - `failover`

-If a master server fails, generally it's desirable to promote a suitable standby as the new master.
-The `repmgrd` daemon supports automatic failover in this kind of case.
+This is the action which occurs if a master server fails and a suitable standby is  promoted as the new master.
+The `repmgrd` daemon supports automatic failover to minimise downtime.

 - `switchover`